codeclimate/codeclimate-rubocop/config/contents/layout/first_array_element_line_break.md

-This cop checks for a line break before the first element in a multi-line array.
+Checks for a line break before the first element in a multi-line array.

 ### Example: